5 Things You Need to Know About Built Green Homes

 The Built Green checklist includes hundreds of criteria in the following categories.
 (Limited examples are given for each category.):

-• Health + Indoor Air Quality – Use low toxic/low VOC paint on all major surfaces; Limited or no use of products that contain added urea formaldehyde for any interior applications
+• Health + Indoor Air Quality – Use low toxic/low VOC paint on all major surfaces; No use of products that contain added urea formaldehyde for any interior applications

-• Materials Efficiency – Achieve a minimum recycling rate of 50% of waste by weight; Practice waste prevention and recycling and buy recycled products
+• Materials Efficiency – Achieve a minimum recycling rate of 50% of waste by weight; Practice waste prevention, recycling, and purchasing of recycled products

 5. WHAT ARE THE BENEFITS OF A BUILT GREEN ISOLA HOME?

-Built Green certification means that your Isola Home saves you money on operating costs: many features are energy efficient, from lighting and appliances to special water heaters and insulation.
+Built Green certification means that your Isola Home saves you money on operating costs.
+Many features are energy efficient, from lighting and appliances to special water heaters and insulation.
 Your family also benefits from a healthier home environment from improved indoor air quality because low toxic paints, finishes, and carpets are used.
-Drought tolerant landscaping and pervious paving around your house means water conservation and saving the Pacific Northwest salmon habitat.
-Durable siding, decking, and other low maintenance features go into a Built Green home, which means less wear and tear and maintenance from you.
+Drought tolerant landscaping and pervious paving around your house help to conserve water as well as the Pacific Northwest salmon habitat.
+Durable siding, decking, and other low maintenance features go into a Built Green home, which means less wear and tear and ultimately, less maintenance for you.